-NOAA plans for the GOES-R program to improve on the technology of prior series, in terms of both system and instrument improvements.
-The system improvements are expected to fulfill more demanding user requirements and to provide more rapid information updates.
+NOAA plans for the GOES-R program to improve on the technology of prior series, in terms of both system and instrument improvements, to fulfill more demanding user requirements and to provide more rapid information updates.
 Table 2 highlights key system-related improvements GOES-R is expected to make to the geostationary satellite program.